Kathleen Kennedy Townsend: Personal life

 On June 27, 2011, Maeve gave birth to a son named Gideon Joseph Kennedy McKean.
 Gideon was the first great-grandchild for Bobby and Ethel, as well as the first of the fifth generation of Kennedys.

 Maeve and son Gideon went missing, and were presumed dead, in a canoeing accident that occurred on April 2, 2020.
 After 26 hours, the recovery mission was suspended.
 Maeve's body was found in the Chesapeake Bay on April 6 and Gideon's body was recovered two days later.
-His body was 2,000 feet from where his mother's was found.
+His body was 2000 ft from where his mother's was found.

+In May 2026, she sold the beach house she owned near the Hyannis Port Kennedy compound in Cape Cod, Massachusetts.

 Boards

 Townsend has served on the boards of many organizations, and as a consultant to several corporations.
 She is the chair of the Institute for Human Virology at the University of Maryland.
 Townsend is on the boards of directors of the John F. Kennedy Library Foundation, the Points of Light Foundation, the Center for American Progress and Catholic Democrats.
 She was formerly on the independent Advisory Council of the Association of Community Organizations for Reform Now (ACORN), a panel that was appointed to review the functioning of ACORN following the scandal touched off by hidden camera videos in September 2009, and the board of the National Catholic Reporter.
 Townsend is also a member of the Council on Foreign Relations and the Inter-American Dialogue.
 She is also on the Board of Selectors of Jefferson Awards for Public Service.
 Townsend is on the board of directors at the Lightbridge nuclear fuel technology company.